US Department of Energy Allocates $2.2 Billion for Grid Resilience and Innovation Projects

 The GRIP program grants, issued by the Grid Deployment Office, are expected to create over 5,000 high-paying jobs and add approximately 1,000 miles of transmission to the grid, facilitating the delivery of low-cost clean energy to homes and businesses across the country.
 Long emphasized the significance of innovative technologies, such as HVDC, high-performance conductors, and grid-enhancing technologies, in expediting grid upgrades and addressing transmission constraints cost-effectively.

-“We congratulate the ACORE members included in this round of awards and commend the Administration for investing in projects that benefit underserved communities, keep costs from rising, and improve the reliability of our grid,” Long added.
+“We congratulate the ACORE members included in this round of awards and commend the Administration for investing in projects that benefit underserved communities, keep electricity costs from rising, and improve the reliability of our grid,” Long added.